 Friends – it’s blood orange season!
 Let’s celebrate by making this Blood Orange Cream together, shall we?

 I understand you might have a few questions about this.
 One might be: what the heck is a Cream and why would I bother to make one?
 Cream is like curd’s more attractive sister – it’s ultimately more smooth, luscious, & lighter.

 Another: what on earth would I use that for?
 Well, she’s pretty versatile!
 You can serve it chilled with some lightly whipped cream for a stand alone dessert, eat it straight from the fridge with a spoon, lace it through yogurt or spread on lightly toasted bread.
 Or, you can wait until next week for my new recipe.
 It’ll be worth the wait!

-Or, make one batch now and another next week.
+Or, make one batch of blood orange cream now and another next week.
 I get you.

 - 3 large eggs

 - 225 g salted butter, cubed into 1-inch pieces

 - Bring a pot of water to a simmer.

 - In a heatproof bowl combine the blood orange juice, lemon juice, the eggs + yolk, and the sugar.
 Be sure to whisk together the ingredients immediately to stop the sugar cooking the eggs.
 Place the bowl over the simmering water – making sure that the bowl doesn’t touch the water – & cook, whisking continuously, until the mixture hits 180°F/82°C on a thermometer, about 18-minutes.
 The mixture should be thick enough to leave a trail through the cream.

 - Remove the bowl from the heat & set aside.
 Whisking occasionally, let the mixture cool to 140°F/60°C. If there are some traces of cooked egg yolk in the cream, strain it through a sieve into a clean bowl.